 In the end, a cosmic muon trigger would be implemented as a part of the readout scheme on a GPU or FPGA.
-This necessitates a sufficiently fast throughput of frames, able to keep up with the expected decay rate of up to $\mathcal{O}(10^8)$ muons per second for phase I.
+This neccessitates a sufficiently fast throughput of frames, able to keep up with the expected decay rate of up to $\mathcal{O}(10^8)$ muons per second for phase I.

 With this thesis being focused on the physics performance of a GNN-based trigger, no analysis of the network throughput has been made yet.
-Should a GNN-based cosmic muon trigger be implemented at Mu3e, this will be a decisive metric that has to be investigated.
-To give a rough estimate of the resources needed, a few numbers during training and inference are listed in the following.
+Should a GNN-based cosmic muon trigger be implemented at Mu3e, this will be a decisive metric which has to be investigated.

+To give a rough estimate of the ressources needed, a few numbers during training and inference are listed in the following.

-For a training of 100 epochs on 10^4 train set graphs, and 10^3 validation and test set graphs, using the network architecture from 2.1 on an NVIDIA RTX A6000, the training duration lies between 6 and 8 hours with a maximum memory usage of about $800 \, \text{MB}$.
-Inference of $12000 \, \text{Michel}$ graphs takes around $220 \, \text{s}$, while track reconstruction takes approximately $110 \, \text{s}$.
-Of course, these numbers do not represent precise estimates but rather give a sense of scale.
+For a training of 100 epochs on 10^4 train set graphs, and 10^3 validation and test set graphs, using the network architecture from 2.1 on a NVIDIA RTX A6000, the training duration lies between 6 and 8 hours with a maximum memory usage of about 800 MB.
+Inference of 12000 Michel graphs takes around 220 s, while track reconstruction takes approximately 110 s.
+Of course these numbers do not represent precise estimates but rather give a sense of scale.